-Solar Energy for both residential or commercial systems can be harnessed through both active and passive solar energy systems.
-A passive solar system optimizes the use of solar energy through design, architecture, orientation, and placement of the building.
+Solar Energy for both residential and commercial systems can be harnessed through both active and passive solar energy systems.
+A passive solar system optimizes the use of solar energy through the design, architecture, orientation, and placement of the building.

 Whereas active solar systems use devices to convert solar energy into a more usable form, such as hot water or electricity.
 Both technologies complement each other when used simultaneously.

 Active solar systems involve some kind of adaptable technology (like PV panels or solar water heaters) to harness solar energy.
 Active solar systems can be divided into two main types.